New Banner Health program helps some reverse diabetes diagnosis

 "The promises seemed unreal to me.
 They said they could reverse diabetes and get us off our (medications) which seemed intriguing to me, so I decided to try it," Sisneros said.

-Sisneros said he had gained more weight in recent years and was diagnosed six years ago with type two diabetes.
+Sisneros said he had gained more weight in recent years and was diagnosed six years ago with Type 2 diabetes.
 However, after signing up for Virta, Sisneros said he lost 60 pounds and also got rid of his need for any blood sugar medications.

 "I'm learning to change my lifestyle a little bit, changing my eating habits," Sisneros said.
 "I had to get used to eating differently than I had before, which as a chef is hard to do.
 You have to have a passion for eating and cooking."